Tropicalbunny/MyRepo/README.md

 The main business goal is to create a positive experience so consumers will frequently return.

-- increase business traffic
+- Increase business traffic
-- increase page rank and advertisement revenue
+- Increase page rank and advertisement revenue

 ### Minimum Acceptance Criteria